What to Pack in Your Day Bag

 Rain Gear

 The weather can be unpredictable and we like to be prepared for whatever comes our way.
 Packing rain gear in your day bag will ensure you stay warm in the event of rain.
 It won’t do you any good to pack it in your larger bag that is buried on the gear boat.
+A 5l dry bag, 8 litre bag, or 10 litre bag size is perfect for storing your jacket and extra layers.
 Even if rain is not in the forecast it is wise to pack along.
 Both rain jackets and rain pants are useful, or we have wetsuits we can provide if you would like an additional warm layer.

 Medications and Toiletries